Go-Browse: Training Web Agents with Structured Exploration

 \section{Conclusion and Limitations}

 In this work, we propose \gobrowse, a fully unsupervised and scalable method for collecting web agent data through structured exploration of websites.
-We release, \gobrowsedataset, a dataset of 9.5K successful and 39K unsuccessful task solving trajectories obtained while exploring the WebArena environments.
-We show that simple supervised finetuning of 7B parameter LLM on this dataset leads to significant improvements in success rates of web agents over the the previous state-of-the-art for sub-10B parameter models and also beats \texttt{GPT-4o Mini}.
+We release, \gobrowsedataset, a dataset 9.5K successful and 39K unsuccessful task solving trajectories obtained while exploring the WebArena environments.
+We show that simple supervised finetuning of 7B parameter LLM on this dataset leads to significant improvements in success rates of web agents over the the previous state-of-the-art for sub-10B parameter models and also beats \gptmini.
 We thoroughly analyze the characteristics of our dataset and trained models, showing that \gobrowsedataset contains high-quality and diverse trajectories that lead to models that are able to better and more deeply navigate explored websites.

 There are a number of limitations in our current experimental setup that open promising avenues for future research.
 Expanding data collection to a broader range of websites beyond the five WebArena domains would allow us to generate even larger datasets.
 While our current method achieves strong results using a 7B model trained on only successful trajectories, incorporating the signal from the 39K unsuccessful trajectories by exploring alternative training objectives (e.g., RL-based objectives) and scaling up model size may unlock even greater performance improvements.
 Finally, while using LLMs helps us scale training data, this risks introducing biases from models and prompts that may propagate to agent behavior, requiring careful auditing and mitigation before deployment.